JetBrains/kotlin-web-site/docs/topics/jvm/java-to-kotlin-collections-guide.md

     doSthWithShapes(rectangles)
 }
 ```
-{kotlin-runnable="true"}
+{kotlin-runnable="true" id="covariance-kotlin"}

-Read more details about [collections types](collections-overview.md#collection-types).
+Read more details about [collection types](collections-overview.md#collection-types).

 ## Ranges and progressions

 In Kotlin, you can create intervals using [ranges](ranges.md#range).
 For example, `Version(1, 11)..Version(1, 30)` stays for all the versions from `1.11` to `1.30`.
 You can check that your version is in the range using the `in` operator: `Version(0, 9) in versionRange`.

-In Java, you need to manually check if a `Version` fits both bounds.
-Compare the code in Java and in Kotlin.
-In Java:
+In Java, you need to manually check if a `Version` fits both bounds:

 ```java
 // Java